What is a DNS zone

 One of the primary purposes of a Slave zone is to serve as a backup.
 When the master zone is down, it can still answer requests for the zone from its copy.

-Watch the following video tutorial on how to create a Slave (Backup) DNS zone:
+Check the following step-by-step tutorial to learn how to create a Slave Zone in ClouDNS.

 If you want to use Slave DNS zones, you can also review our Secondary DNS page, and decide which of our premium plans is right for you.